Fedi6431/LHE-Local_Host_Executer/README.md

 ## User guide
 ### Server
 The server is built in java with a socket connection, it will use port 65000 and its own IPv4 as its IP address (Ex.
 192.168.1.255).
+To execute the server in backgroud use `javaw *name*`

 ### Client
 The client is built in java with a socket connection like the server.